The Minimal Search Space for Conditional Causal Bandits: Introduction

 \section{Introduction}

-\Citet{lattimore2016bandits} introduce a class of problems termed \emph{causal bandit} problems, where actions are interventions on a causal model, and rewards are samples of a chosen reward variable $Y$ belonging to the causal model.
+\Citet{lattimore2016bandits} introduced a class of problems termed \emph{causal bandit} problems, where actions are interventions on a causal model, and rewards are samples of a chosen reward variable $Y$ belonging to the causal model.
 They focus on hard interventions, where the intervened variables are set to specific values, without considering the values of any other variables.
 We will refer to this as a hard-intervention causal bandit problem.
 They propose a best-arm identification algorithm that utilizes observations of the non-intervened variables in the causal model to accelerate learning of the best arm as compared to standard multi-armed bandit (MAB) algorithms.
 Causal bandits have applications across a broad range of domains, particularly in scenarios requiring the selection of an intervention on a causal system.
-These include computational advertising and context recommendation \citep{bottou2013counterfactual,zhao2022mitigating}, biochemical and gene interaction networks \citep{meinshausen2016methods,basharin1959statistical}, epidemiology \citep{joffe2012causal}, and drug discovery \citep{michoel2023causal}.

-Most of the work in causal bandits (see \Cref{sec:related-work}) focuses on developing MAB algorithms which incorporate knowledge about the causal graph.

-\Citet{lee2018structural}, in contrast, use the fact that the causal graph is known not to develop yet another MAB algorithm, but to reduce the set of nodes (\emph{i.e.} variables) of the causal graph on which hard interventions should be examined, thereby reducing the search space for hard-intervention causal bandit problems.
-In more detail, they define the SCM-MAB problem, where the agent has access to the causal graph $G = (\mathbf{V}, E)$ of a structural causal model (SCM) and wants to maximize a target variable $Y \in \mathbf{V}$ by playing arms which are \emph{hard} interventions on \emph{subsets of $\mathbf{V}$}.
-Their search space reduction algorithm identifies the set of all (minimal) subsets $\mathbf{X}$ of $\mathbf{V}$ such that there exists an SCM with graph $G$ for which some hard, multi-node intervention $\dop(\mathbf{X} = \mathbf{x})$ has maximal $\E_{Y \sim p^{\dop(\mathbf{X} = \mathbf{x})}_{Y}}[Y]$. \Citet{lee2019structural} and \citet{lee2020characterizing} extend the approach of \citet{lee2018structural} to the cases involving non-manipulable variables and mixed policies, respectively (see \Cref{sec:related-work}).
+These include computational advertising and context recommendation \citep{bottou2013counterfactual,zhao2022mitigating}, biochemical and gene interaction networks \citep{meinshausen2016methods}, epidemiology \citep{joffe2012causal}, and drug discovery \citep{michoel2023causal}.
+Most of the work in causal bandits (see \Cref{sec:related-work}) focuses on developing MAB algorithms which incorporate knowledge about the causal graph. \Citet{lee2018structural}, in contrast, use the fact that the causal graph is known not to develop yet another MAB algorithm, but to reduce the set of nodes (\emph{i.e.} variables) of the causal graph on which hard interventions should be examined, thereby reducing the search space for hard-intervention causal bandit problems.
+This reduction of the search space significantly improves and scales the applicability of existing causal MAB algorithms.